 The face of Joy, Kimbo’s girlfriend, resembled that of the Ugandan President.
 The waitress with the white tag just above her left breast pocket which called her ‘Grace’ placed two Kampalas in front of Joy and opened one.
 Delving into her black apron’s pocket at her waist, she fished a receipt and placed it under Joy’s unopened Kampala.
 Lifting the Kampala, Kimbo picked the receipt and stared at it like a doctor staring at a strange specimen.

 Kimbo stared at Joy’s gurgling throat as she took a deep swig of her Kampala.
 That swig and the Kampala reminded him of his other sister.
 Akello was currently residing in Kampala.
 Being a friend of the Kenyan Opposition Leader, he had insisted on taking her along to Kampala to observe the elections.
 He had visited Kimbo at their Westlands house and requested to take Akello with him.
 Kimbo was furious his mother accepted.
-He couldn’t imagine his sister sleeping with the opposition leader in exchange of favours like the free return ticket, accommodation and the job he had promised her
+He couldn’t imagine his sister sleeping with the opposition leader in exchange of favours like the free return ticket, accommodation and the job he had promised her.

 Kimbo’s sister would call him almost every night.
 She would narrate to him stories of elections being rigged.
 Kimbo would get furious and shout over the phone that that Museveni guy was already too old for politics.
 Akello would laugh and tease her brother to go over and shout to Museveni in person.
 She said Museveni will die in office.
 Kimbo’s mother was eavesdropping because the phone was loud enough for her to hear; she shouted Museveni could not afford to retire.